 THEATRE

+While Jess has found real enjoyment in making work for children she is also drawn to connect with older audiences.
 After appearing as a work in progress at the Camden Fringe in 2019 her semi-autobiographical show When He Fell made its international debut in Taiwan at the Taipei Fringe Festival.
 At that time Jess and her collaborators were the first group of entirely international members to present a show at the festival.
 Most recently, Jess performed the first iteration of Oh, Honey, an audio and puppetry installation about bees and infertility at the John Hansard Gallery in Southampton (Nov 2024).

 Oh, Honey